ekimz/nlp_thesis/README.md

 # 1. Data Extraction & Cleaning

 File(s): pd2csv_posts.py & pd2csv_comments.py
-Modified code from @Watchful1 to pull posts and comments into organized dataframes into a .csv file instead of .txt file
+Modified code from @Watchful1 to pull posts and comments into organized dataframes into a .csv file instead of .txt file.
 Reference: https://github.com/Watchful1/Sketchpad/blob/master/postDownloader.py

 File(s): csv_reads.py
 Used answer by Benjamin Ziepert to split csv of posts & comments into 100k and 1m lines each
 Reference: https://stackoverflow.com/questions/36445193/splitting-one-csv-into-multiple-files

 File(s): split_csv_deleteds
 Separated removed posts/comments as its own dataset to perform analysis on posts/comments that users left posted for better analysis as any removed or deleted posts/comments can skew results

 # 2. Sentiment Analysis

 File(s): sentiment_scoring.py
 Performed sentiment analysis on each post/comment of every csv file
 Reference: negative-words.txt & positive-words.txt

 File(s): sentiment_score_analysis.py
 Summarized sentiment analysis scores from each csv file to show min, max, mean, median, std, & var in one file for visualization; used on comments & posts

 # 3. TF-IDF

 File(s): tf_idf_analysis.py
 Currently working on performing tf-idf on each section for topic analysis